W0nda/lokoMODtiv/README.md

 *English language not guaranteed*

-Because the existing tool (at least those I know) aren't convincing I find myself compelled to devellop one.
+Because the existing tools (at least those I know) aren't convincing I find myself compelled to devellop one.